-Cuatro Islas, a Spanish term which translates to “Four Islands,” is a group of picturesque islands located in Western Leyte.
-It is composed of not just one or two, but four magnificent islands.
-Three of the landmasses, namely Apid, Digyo, and Mahaba, are under the care and protection of the municipality of Inopacan, while the other one, which is Himokilan, is separated from the three as it is in the boundary of the neighboring town, Hindang.
+Cuatro Islas, a Spanish term that translates to “Four Islands,” is a group of picturesque islands in Western Leyte.
+Three of the landmasses, namely Apid, Digyo, and Mahaba, are under the care and protection of the municipality of Inopacan.
+Meanwhile, the fourth one, Himokilan, is under the jurisdiction of the neighboring town, Hindang.

 Islands of Cuatro Islas

-Himokilan Island, among the four, is the nearest to the mainland and is the largest with a total area of about 48 hectares.
-Unlike the other three islands which can be reached via Inocapan, tourists need to go to Hindang Municipality to reach the island.
-Himokilan is the only islet that offers mountain trekking and cave exploration, alongside reef diving, swimming, snorkeling, and “Takobo” nursery viewing.
+Himokilan Island, among the four, is the nearest to the mainland and is the largest, with a total area of about 48 hectares.
+Unlike the other three islands, which can be reached via Inocapan, tourists need to go to Hindang Municipality to reach the island.
+Himokilan is the only islet that offers mountain trekking and cave exploration, alongside reef diving, swimming, and snorkeling.

-Apid Island, the second largest in the group, is known for its mat weaving community.
+Apid Island, the second largest in the group, is known for its mat-weaving community.
 The island is also known as a fishing village.
-Tourists can mostly enjoy an interactive stay in the island where the locals teach them how to do pandan stripping, handicraft making, and mat weaving.
+Tourists can mostly enjoy an interactive stay on the island where the locals teach them how to do pandan stripping, handicraft making, and mat weaving.